 At Enterhealth, we’re always looking for ways to enhance our evidence-based treatment programs to suit the specific needs and wants of our clientele.
 In recent years, there has been a surge of interest in the techniques used in Traditional Chinese Medicine (TCM).

-TCM includes many different practices, including acupuncture, moxibustion (the application of heated herbs to acupuncture points), Chinese herbal medicine, Chinese therapeutic massage (Tuina), dietary therapy, and tai chi and qi gong (yoga-like practices of movements, breathing and focus).
+TCM includes many different practices, including, Chinese herbal medicine, Chinese therapeutic massage (Tuina), dietary therapy, and tai chi and qi gong (yoga-like practices of movements, breathing and focus).
 TCM supports the work done with medication management and counseling.